hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 Great teaching opportunity for Machine Learning, with guidance the students learn how to make a better model using better more realistic data, or just a better thought out collection of data.

 # My solution 3 (Success): <br>
+For vision models switching the concept from 3D to 2D often helps.
+So the Camera is positioned in a way that the incoming data is always showing the same face.
+(Camera above a conveyor belt).
+This often simplify's vision data colletion.

+# My solution 3 (Success): <br>
 Students often have difficulty realizing that for the problem they are trying to solve the Arduino ML kit does not have the computing power to solve it at the accuracy required.
-This is also not a bad learning experience.
+This is also a good ML learning experience.
 More on solutions for this later.